 14) “You know, the divorce rate is huge.”

-Thank you for the reminder, as if she didn’t know that already.
 Don’t summon this black cloud over her happiness, as she wants to believe that her marriage will work.
-And the key is that, while many marriages do end in divorce, there are also many that don’t!
+The key is that, while many marriages do end in divorce, there are also many that don’t!
 Just don’t mention the d-word unless you’re discussing pre-nuptial agreements.

 15) “It’s just a piece of paper.”